CatchTheTornado/triggered/README.md

 - Cron-style triggers for time-based execution
 - Filesystem event triggers for file/directory monitoring
-- AI-driven triggers using local or remote LLMs
+- AI-driven triggers using LiteLLM with local Ollama models
 - Extensible architecture for new trigger and action types
 - FastAPI server for management APIs
 - Built-in tools for AI triggers (weather, current date, etc.)